Wulpio/dgt/README.md

 2. Register the implementation as a Spring bean.
 3. The `core` module need minor change for detection of the new algorithm

-## todos
+## Todos
-- execution of logic can be triggered by message event
-- api documentation in swagger
+- api documentation + examples in swagger